google-deepmind/pysc2/README.md

 could reflect a different pixel on the human's screen, so may not have an exact match in our observations, though they should be fairly similar.

-Replays are version dependent, so a 3.15 replay will fail in a 3.16 binary.
+Replays are version dependent, so a 3.16 replay will fail in a 3.16.1 or 3.17 binary.

 You can visualize the replays with the full game, or with `pysc2.bin.play`.
 Alternatively you can run `pysc2.bin.replay_actions` to process many replays